Book Review: "Ready Player One" (No Spoilers)

-So here I am, having never heard of this book before when I see an extremely bewildering trailer for a film packed with video game easter eggs and aesthetics with random pieces of other franchises, such as the Delorean from Back to the Future.
+So here I am, having never heard of this book before, when I see an extremely bewildering trailer for a film packed with video game easter eggs and aesthetics with random pieces of other franchises, such as the Delorean from Back to the Future.
 I didn't give it much of a thought until I started hearing glowing reviews of the source book.
 My friend loaned it to me after recently finishing it himself so I figured I'd dig into it.
-As a stay at home dad, I finished it in about 3 days.
+As a stay-at-home dad, I finished it in about three days.

 In the future, the world has turned into more or less of a decaying rock.
 There's overpopulation, famine, constant ongoing war, and no on really shows any means of solving anything.
 Most of the world is plugged into the OASIS, a virtual reality space that originally started as a massively-multiplayer online game that has grown to house different businesses, affiliations, and even online schooling.
 The novel starts with the creator of the OASIS, James Halliday's death, an event that sparks off a massive contest within the OASIS that will reward the winner with an incredible amount of money and a controlling majority of his company, and in turn, control of the OASIS itself.

 The story follows a limited first person perspective of a teenager five years after the contest has started where no one has made any reported headway.

 What's So Good About It?

 Of course, most of everything here on out will be subjective and may differ in your own experience.
 If you've grown up in the '80s or are a big fan of the subject matter created during this time, you'll have a smorgasbord of bits of fan service relating to early video games and other entertaining media.
 Even then if you're a '90s kid or older, there's plenty to relate to, especially if you've ever played a video game online, especially an MMO (it's also hard not to know about lightsabers, Dungeons & Dragons, and Godzilla in this world as well).